-Our data shows the costs related to mortgage lender fees alone could be £1,200** on average.
 Mortgage lender fees tends to cover a booking fee, administration fee and valuation fee.
 Stamp duty is another cost to consider – and this would cost a home mover £2,500 on a property worth £250,000.
 The government’s website lets you calculate how much stamp duty you’d have to pay depending on your circumstances.

 Legal costs, which will also need to be factored into your budget, could range from £500 to £1,500 or more.
 Our guide to conveyancing outlines the legal expenses relating to a property’s sale.

 The right type of mortgage for you as a first-time buyer will depend on your circumstances.
 It’s important to first understand the difference between a fixed-rate mortgage and one with variable terms.